-9.4.8 For the Local Plan Growth scenario, the modelling shows that during the AM peak this arm of the junction operates well within capacity with the A127 east arm showing the largest degree of saturation at 70%.
-During the PM peak, however, the arm shows a degree of saturation of 95%, although this is over capacity, the operation of this junction has improved significantly.
+10.4.9 For the Local Plan Growth sensitivity test with access from Dunton Hills to the east and west, the modelling shows that during the AM peak this arm of the junction operates well within capacity with the A127 east arm showing the largest degree of saturation at 70%.
+During the PM peak, however, the arm shows a degree of saturation of 95%, although this is near capacity, the operation of this junction has improved significantly.